Nwu-LBotha/ASE---Vasp-application/README.md

 # ASE---Vasp-application
 Herein is a number of scripts and methods to apply ASE with a VASP calculator.
-The method used here is derived here is from the ASE website.
-Another useful site to use is: https://kitchingroup.cheme.cmu.edu/vasp/tutorials/beginner.html
+The scripts come from https://kitchingroup.cheme.cmu.edu/vasp/tutorials/beginner.html and was modified slightly to be usable on my HPC.